dr-r3d/jquery.select-with-keys/README.md

 Usage
 =====

-Simple to use.
-Simply call it on an element selected bu jquerty selector.
+Dead Simple!!
+Call it inputKeyPress() on the container element that wraps yout checkbox/radio inputs.
 By default 4 keys a,b,c,d are binded to select 1st, 2nd, 3rd and 4th radio input.

     $('#answers').inputKeyPress();